 For instance, applying for PTO in the company portal and so on.
 Also, after dropping a text to your manager, send an email as well.
 This way, the request stays on the record.

-6) Share Updates As Needed.
+6) Share Updates As Needed

 How To Deal With Missing Work?

-So far, we have looked at many common excuses to get out of work that is perfectly understandable and happen to all of us from time to time.
+So far, we have looked at many common excuses to get out of work that are perfectly understandable and happen to all of us from time to time.
 But some of us might need more time off than others due to unavoidable commitments.

 Let us understand how you can balance taking time off work for personal commitments and ensuring that your absence causes minimal disruption to your day-to-day activities.

 1) Follow The Attendance Policy Of The Firm.

 The first step in dealing with absenteeism is to follow the official attendance policy.
 You must be made aware of it.
 When people know the rules, fewer transgressions take place.
 You must adhere to the policy.

 An attendance policy helps set the ground rules for expected behavior in the workplace and disciplinary action.
 The employees must be aware of the different rules for varied instances, such as frequent unscheduled absenteeism and late coming.

 The policy must spell out the rules and consequences without any ambiguity, and you must familiarize yourself with all aspects of the document.